An open source component for sending and receiving WebHooks on AVA.

 The technical notes page gives some technical details about Webhook component like changelog.

-Simple webhook trigger which receives data as an input and starts the flow execution after this.
+This is a simple webhook trigger that receives data as input and initiates the execution of the workflow.

 {